ufuchs/java-like-property-file-4-shell/README.md

 (Background : The whole thing was created to establish a backup strategy for a multiple project Eclipse/Osgi application to archive some of sub projects for a later reuse by other persons.
 Outside any git repository.)

-BE AWARE:

-Just now I detected an error in properties like this:

-  "tar-extra-options=--exclude-tag=exclude.tar"

-It gets you a value of "exclude.tar" instead of "--exclude-tag=exclude.tar".
-Sorry.

 Best regards, Uli